Shataxi-Dubey/rag_voice_agent/readme.md

 - **Database** → Qdrant (Vector DB)
 - **Orchestration** → Docker Compose

+# Important:
-# Important: replace the placeholders in .env.example with the API keys and then rename it to .env.
+Replace the placeholders in .env.example with the API keys and then rename it to .env.
 If not done so there will be many API key missing errors.